ARMmbed/mbed-cli/README.md

 ### Testing

-Use the `test` command to compile and run tests:
+Use the `mbed test` command to compile and run tests:

 ```
 $ mbed test -m K64F -t GCC_ARM